bklofas/rtl-aprs-igate/README.md

 root@2ca01d75885c:/#
 ```

+Type `exit` to quit the container, the --rm flags ensure that the container doesn't stay around after you've quit.

 </details>

 Ensure the RTL-SDR dongle has adequate power.
 If using a hub, check that it is an active externally-powered hub, not powered from the main computer.
 Or better yet, plug the RTL-SDR dongle directly into the host USB port, don't use a hub.
 Raspberry Pi's (and other small embedded computers) have a lower power limit